Coat of arms of Ireland: Achievement

 A crest, which was little used, is thought to have been created for the ascension of James I. This crest was blazoned: A tower triple towered or, from the portal a hart springing argent, attired and unguled also or.
 The torse was Or and azure.
 The torse and crest were apparently little used even during the period of the Kingdom of Ireland.
 Unlike Scotland, Ireland did not reserve the right to bear a distinct coat of arms within the United Kingdom.
 The crest and torse are not employed by the Irish state today.

 Historically, the harp was frequently seen surmounted by a crown.
 In this case, the depiction is as heraldic badge, a device used to indicate allegiance to or the property of someone or something.
 Elizabeth I used the badge as her second Great Seal of 1586.
 This motif had earlier featured of the coins of the Lordship of Ireland during the Tudor period and continued to be used on the coins of the Kingdom of Ireland.
 Following the creation of the United Kingdom, the device was used on the cap badges of the Royal Irish Constabulary and later the Royal Ulster Constabulary.
 The badge can be seen today on the cap badge of the Royal Irish Regiment of the British Army.
-The harp, unsurmounted by a crown, is used as a badge in the Republic of Ireland today, but the harp surmounted by a crown is also found (e.g. in 'colours' ties of Trinity College sports teams).
+The harp, unsurmounted by a crown, is used as a badge in Ireland today, but the harp surmounted by a crown is also found (e.g. in 'colours' ties of Trinity College sports teams).